Olympus E-M10 III versus Panasonic GX8

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

-So how do things add up?
-Is the Olympus E-M10 III better than the Panasonic GX8 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Olympus E-M10 III and the Olympus E-M10 III?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M10 Mark III: